-The costs of the above central services are allocated on the basis of services provided.
-To do this, determines the most appropriate workload base for each central service.
-Actual workload units are accumulated for each department.
+The costs of the central services listed above are allocated on the basis of services provided.
+To do this, FSCU determines the appropriate workload base for each central service.
+Actual workload units are accumulated for each agency/department.
 Then, central service costs are charged to the funds on the basis of these workload units.